AP govt places order for 4.08 cr doses each of Covaxin, Covishield | Health

 ''Extensive arrangements are made at the State Vaccine Stores (Gannavaram), regional and district vaccine stores with state-of-the-art equipment for maintenance of vaccines and proper linkage of supply and monitoring.

-The Principal Secretary said the government was committed to vaccinate all people on a mission mode.
+The Principal Secretary said the government was committed to vaccinating all people on a mission mode.

 ''Hence, the vaccine doses may be supplied, as early as possible, directly to the state government and payment shall be made as per the commercials, as per rules,'' he added.